Dave-team/Knowledge-base/Personal finance.md

 - Ideally, find ways to generate passive income
 - Pay yourself first: make sure to allocate assets when money comes in before using the money to spend on other things
 - Make sure to make full use of the ISA allowance of £20,000 annualy to avoid paying tax on investments
+- Seek wealth, not money or status.
+Wealth is having assets that earn while you sleep.
+Money is how we transfer time and wealth.
+Status is your place in the social hierarchy.

 ## Locations
 - Running account: